 Cardiology researcher Konstantinos Farsalinos is interviewed by research Paul Bergen on behalf of the Ashtray Blog on the motivations for his 2012 study in the latest of our series of e-cigarette interviews.

 Bio: Dr, Farsalinos has been practicing medicine since 1992.
 After six years at the Charles University in Prague, he returned to Greece to specialize in internal medicine and then cardiology.
 He presently holds the post of Research Fellow in the Department of Cardiology in Onassis Cardiac Surgery Center in Athens, one of the biggest specialized cardiology and cardiac surgery centers in Greece and the only heart transplantation center in the country.
-His research interests are imaging in coronary artery and valve disease, myocardial function, myocardial deformation, and coronary circulation.
+His research interests are imaging in the coronary artery and valve disease, myocardial function, myocardial deformation, and coronary circulation.

 Awareness of Electronic Cigarettes